AliSalem2/GANsmania/README.md

 # Data source:

-we need to have a code for scraping images from online galaries specific for abstract art
+we need to have a code for scraping images from online galleries specific for abstract art